Linguistics Course Catalog

 3 units

 In-depth investigation of some topic in semantics and pragmatics.
 Topics vary from year to year, covering literature and current research in linguistic semantics and pragmatics.
-Three-credit version of course 236.
+Three-credit version of LING 236.
 Does not require a final paper.
-Prerequisite(s): course 231.
-Enrollment restricted to graduate students, or by consent of instructor.
+Prerequisite(s): LING 231.
+Enrollment is restricted to graduate students, or by consent of instructor.
 Enrollment limited to 12.
 May be repeated for credit.

 LING 239